An Aiglon's group company

 CIVETEA IS PART OF THE AIGLON GROUP

-The sucess story of a family group
+The sucess story of an independant group

 CIvetea is part of the Aiglon group.

 Since the takeover of the company in 1974, the management team has advanced Aiglon and turned it into an industrial company of international renown.
 Extremely solid and totally independant financially, Aiglon regularly invests in new equipment and knows how to anticipate market trends.

 Our wax range is approved by ETA; CE marking (Europe); FDOT (USA).

 Cirinject has been used in construction projects such as LGV (high speed line), the CNR bridge at Villeneuve les Avignon, the viaduct at Menton, the viaduct at La Ricamarie (42), the viaduct at Bellegarde (06), the viaduct at Sainte-Agnès and Pala (06), the viaduct over Adour, etc.